 The desert is a place of harshness, trial, desolation, and isolation.
 I’ve been in the desert, as have you, as has every Christian.
 It’s a place where the wind is witheringly hot in summer and biting cold in winter.
 It’s lonely.
 It’s painful.
 It can be frightening.

 St. Therese of Lisieux once said, “Let us love our littleness, let us love to feel nothing, then we shall be poor in spirit and Jesus will come to look for us [and] he will transform us in flames of love.”
-To understand her words, we understand the meaning of humility and repentance.
+To understand her words, we must understand the meaning of humility and repentance.

 The lenten discipline of fasting opens up the true horizon of life’s meaning, purifying us of unhealthy material attachments and opening the way for the eternal Word to penetrate our hearts.